plone/guillotina/docs/source/contrib/email_validation.md

         executor: guillotina.contrib.email_validation.reset_password
 ```

-This configuration defined the action `reset_password`, which is the schema that will need to be validated on 2nd fase flow and who is the executor of the action after validation.
+This configuration defines the action `reset_password`, which is the schema that will need to be validated on 2nd fase flow and who is the executor of the action after validation.
 The executor should be a module with an async `run` function.

 ### Container configuration